min4builder/craft/README.md

 positions from the past two position updates for smoother animation.
 The client sends its position to the server at most every 0.1 seconds (less if not moving).

-In multiplayer mode, players can observe one another in the main view or in a picture-in-picture view.
-Implementation of the PnP was surprisingly simple - just change the viewport and render the scene again from the other player’s point of view.

 #### Collision Testing

 Hit testing (what block the user is pointing at) is implemented by scanning a